pingcap/tidb-operator/deploy/aws/README.md

 Currently, the instance type of TiDB cluster component is not configurable because PD and TiKV relies on [NVMe SSD instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html), different instance types have different disks.

 ## TODO

 - [ ] auto-scaling group policy
 - [ ] Allow create a minimal TiDB cluster

+## Known issues

+There is possibility the helm install release fails the first time, but running `terraform apply` again will install tidb-operator and tidb-cluster release successfully.